 Now that we have addressed the best flooring options for dog and cat owners, here are the ones you should avoid.
 If you currently have one of these floors and are thinking about getting a pet, you may want to consider switching to one of the options listed above.

 While carpeting is a relatively inexpensive option, it is one of the worst flooring choices for pet owners.
 Due to its absorbent nature, it stains very easily.
-In addition, it is much more difficult to clean compared to smoother flooring options.
+Also, it is much more difficult to clean compared to smoother flooring options.

 Laminate flooring may be durable, but it is also very slippery.
-Smooth and high gloss laminate floor is especially dangerous for pets because its slick surface will cause them to lose traction when they walk.
-This should be a big concern for pet owners because sliding on the slippery surface can cause your cat or dog’s hips to shift in an abnormal way.
+Smooth and high gloss laminate floor is hazardous for pets because its slick surface will cause them to lose traction when they walk.
+This should be a big concern for pet owners because sliding on the slippery surface can cause your cat or dog’s hips to shift abnormally.
 Over time, this can seriously harm your pet’s body.

 Ultimately, your dog or cat’s claws will end up covering your hardwood floors in scratches.
 While there are a few extra-durable options, such as hard maple or Brazilian walnut, they come with a pretty steep price tag.
-In addition, hardwood floors are not very water resistant.
-If your pet tracks in liquid or has an accident in the house this could cause permanent damage to your floor’s surface.
+Also, hardwood floors are not very water-resistant.
+If your pet tracks in liquid or has an accident in the house, this could cause permanent damage to your floor’s surface.